How To Teach A Puppy To Sit

 Overview

-Maintaining a reliable schedule for your puppy while learning rules for the first time is imperative, and their mastery of the training won't happen overnight.
-Training a dog to be a good house pet takes four to six months.
+Maintaining a reliable schedule for your puppy while implementing training sessions for the first time is imperative, and their mastery of the training won't happen overnight.
+Training a dog to be a good family member can take four to six months.
 Your puppy needs you to commit to the entire training period because otherwise, how else will they learn?

 While the saying does not apply to a new puppy, younger puppies are more flexible and open to learning.
 Instilling rules and respect in your dog early is vital; a puppy training schedule will help you and your dog feel structured.